Snazzah/kekbot/README.md

 - `karma`; the number of times the user has been sent `currency`.
 For now, this just lets us get some statistics via `currencyReceived / karma`.

 - `claimed`; once a rare becomes available, it must be `.claim`ed for its `value`.
+This is taken out of the 'users' 'bank'.
 After which, this field is `true`, and will always be in a players inventory.
 This lets us run a report on which `collectibles` have yet to be claimed by anyone.

-- `collectibles` inside of `user` is a list of indexes / IDs in the `collectibles` array that the `user` owns.
+- `collectibles` inside of `user` is a list of UIDs in the `collectibles` array that the `user` owns.

 ## Credits